-A worsening climate has a disproportionately negative effect on women, girls, and trans people.
+3) Environmental Health: A worsening climate has a disproportionately negative effect on women, girls, and trans people.
 A disregard for the environment is a disregard for those who must engage with it daily: to live in their communities, earn an income, feed their families, or protect their loved ones.
 Working to restore the health of our planet creates safer and healthier lives for women, girls, and trans people.

-Here are some indicators that we look for:
+Here are some of the indicators we look for: